fernandrone/linelint/README.md

 - Recursively check a directory for files that do not end in a newline (or _strictly_ a single newline)
 - Automatically fix these files by adding a newline or trimming extra newlines

-Very useful in avoiding these warnings from GitHub Search 👇
+Very useful in avoiding these warnings from GitHub 👇

 <p align="center">
   <img src="./.img/github-diff-no-newline-warning.png">